Health - Obesity

 About the Obesity Indicators

-More information about obesity and Indicators H10 and H11 is provided in the Obesity section of America's Children and the Environment, Third Edition (pdf) .
+For historical and contextual information about obesity and these indicators, see the Obesity section of America's Children and the Environment, Third Edition (pdf) .

 The National Center for Health Statistics, a division of the Centers for Disease Control and Prevention, conducts the National Health and Nutrition Examination Surveys (NHANES), a series of U.S. national surveys of the health and nutrition status of the non-institutionalized civilian population.
 Interviews and physical examinations are conducted with approximately 10,000 people in each two-year year survey cycle.
 Height and weight are measured for survey participants of all ages.